hilaryzen/MKS22X-MarioKart/README.md

 Kayla: Today, I started to code the different screens.
 I was able to make the start screen and began the kart selection screen as well.
 I experimented with mouseClicked, text, stroke, font, etc.  The background for the kart selection screen is a gradient.
 The player can now enter in their desired username (userinput/can delete as well) and pick the color for their kart (hover over the color you want and the spinning kart to your right would get updated)

 Hilary: I began adding points for scoring, so that a kart would earn points for driving on the road and lose points for going off of it.
 I created a simple game in the Experiment folder for testing isOnRoad to figure out a better algorithm.
 I created the function but need to figure out how to implement it in the game.

+5/26

+Kayla: isOnRoad is now working for the our game (the zoomed in, translated version of the map).
+It is a bit off due to the rounding in get() which only accepts ints as its parameters.